Area

 ENEA (IT)

-Dr. Erich Stengar
+Dr. Erich Stergar

 SCK CEN (BE)

-Dr. Alfons Weisemburger
+Dr. Alfons Weisenburger

 KIT-Karlsruhe Institute of Technology (DE)

-E9 – Emerging technologies for Energy and Transport Applications
+E9 – Emerging technologies for energy and transport applications

 Scope